Katana Walkthrough

 https://github.com/rmusser01/Infosec_Reference/blob/master/Draft/Cheat%20sheets%20reference%20pages%20Checklists%20-/Linux/cheat%20sheet%20Basic%20Linux%20Privilege%20Escalation.txt

-• A common place to investigate is the cronjobs the user has running.
-We can view the cron jobs with:
+the user has running.
+We can view the cron jobs with:less /etc/crontab

 ls